 I don't know that that's how it happens in David's house, but history and tradition lead me to believe.

-At any rate, uh what I was gonna say is I know it's December 11th here, but for some reason this still seems early to me.
+At any rate, what I was going to say is, I know it's December 11th here, but for some reason, this still seems early to me.

-I still think it for me it's it's traceable back to this business, these polls, these day-to-day polls are really meaningless in terms of what the outcome on election day is going to be.
+These polls, these day-to-day polls are really meaningless in terms of what the outcome on Election Day is going to be.

 And we have recent history that indicate this.